R4YV3Nerd/R4YV3Nerd/README.md

 I'm a **hardware**, **OSINT**, **history**, and **geopolitics** enthusiast.
 I'm passionate about learning different things and finding cool ways they connect.
 I enjoy understanding how computers work and how the world works too.

 I also write personal blogs to share what I learn.
-Stay tuned—some of my projects are private for now but will be shared soon!
+Stay tuned.. some of my projects are private for now but will be shared soon!

 ---